Skip to main content

 1 Full-service agency

 Best when you have the budget for $3,000+/month and want strategic ownership of multiple channels.
 You're paying for senior thinking, not just execution.
 Expect quarterly business reviews, strategic recommendations, and a single account manager.
-Costliest option per deliverable, lowest internal time investment.
+Costliest option per deliverable.
+Lowest internal time investment.

 2 Freelance specialist

 Best for single-channel work where you can specify the deliverable.
-AU rates: SEO/PPC specialists $80–$200/hr, designers $80–$160/hr, developers $100–$250/hr, copywriters $80–$180/hr.
+AU rates: SEO/PPC specialists $80 to $200/hr, designers $80 to $160/hr, developers $100 to $240/hr, copywriters $80 to $180/hr.
 Risk: bus factor of one and patchy availability.
 Reward: senior expertise without agency overhead.

 3 Fixed-price service platform

 Best when you know what you need and want predictable pricing without proposals.
-The trade-off is less strategic input — you're buying execution against a defined scope.
+The trade-off is less strategic input.
+You're buying execution against a defined scope.
 Workspacein.com fits here, with 142 fixed-price services from $149.
 Strong fit for SMBs and for agencies looking for white-label production capacity.

 4 In-house marketing hire

 Best at scale ($150,000+ annual marketing budget) where you can keep a senior marketer fully utilised.
-AU mid-level digital marketer salary: $80,000–$120,000 + super.
-Senior: $130,000–$180,000.
+AU mid-level digital marketer salary: $80,000 to $120,000 plus super.
+Senior: $130,000 to $180,000.
 Add 30% for fully-loaded cost.
 Almost always cheaper to outsource until you're past the salary-justification threshold.

 What Actually Drives the Price Up or Down